ControlCplusControlV/Scribe/README.md

 }
 ```

 Finally, the generated Miden code is ready to run!
 Scribe can test your code on the Miden VM by starting the VM, passing in the Miden code and calling the executor.
-Here is what our code looks like from start to finish!
+Here is what the process looks like from start to finish!

 ```rust
 //Parse the Yul code